Steve Bannon (Getty Images)

 We found on the property about a dozen 15-gallon nursery pots with soil in them.
 Neighbor Freeman told me, “They weren’t growing Petunias in those!”

-We learned that some fraternity boys had been previous renters there, and threw some epic parties, at least one of which brought out the cops, who almost drove off a cliff trying to get to the cabins.
+We learned that some fraternity boys had been previous renters there, and threw some epic parties, at least one of which brought out the cops, who almost drove off a cliff trying to get down to the cabins.
 One bizarre, tragic story was that at one party, someone had a flak jacket, and a drunk kid put it on and had someone shoot him with a pistol.
 The jacket wasn’t bulletproof, and the wound proved fatal.

 Janice and I also hosted a couple of big parties—“Moondances” coinciding with a full moon—where about 30 or 40 friends danced into the wee hours and camped out on the grounds.